You’re not broken. You’re just not living a life that feels like yours

 my story

-A diagnosis of Crohn’s disease forced me to reevaluate everything.
-I slowed down, asked hard questions, and began a deep process of reconnecting with who I actually am — not just who I thought I was supposed to be.
+The breakdown became a breakthrough.
+I slowed down, asked the hard questions, and began reconnecting with who I actually am—not just who I thought I was supposed to be.

 A woman with curly dark hair, glasses, and a black top, sitting outside on grass, holding a notebook and pen, with a pink and white floral-patterned shawl around her shoulders.